 Babies should always be placed to sleep alone (without other people or items, including blankets and pillows), on their backs, and in a safety-approved crib (or bassinet or pack and play).

 This is a safe sleep environment.
 The baby is sleeping on his back in a crib with nothing else in it except a fitted sheet.
 The crib is in the mother’s room so she has easy access to her baby.
 These things as well as breastfeeding, avoiding tobacco, and receiving regular healthcare during and after pregnancy also reduce a baby’s risk of sudden unexplained infant death, including Sudden Infant Death Syndrome (SIDS).

 Eligibility requirements: Caregivers of infants under 1 year who do not have and cannot afford a safety-approved crib or pack and play.
-Caregivers who only have a sleep area that does not meet safety standards (for example, and old or broken crib) or have one that is no longer safe for the infant (for example, if the infant is over the weight limit for a bassinet) and cannot afford a safe sleep area may also be eligible.
+Caregivers who only have a sleep area that does not meet safety standards (for example, an old or broken crib) or have one that is no longer safe for the infant (for example, if the infant is over the weight limit for a bassinet) and cannot afford a safe sleep area may also be eligible.
 Additionally, caregivers of multiple babies (twins, triplets, etc.) who do not have and cannot afford enough cribs for each baby to have its own may also be eligible.

-How to enroll: To learn more or sign up, contact us at firstname.lastname@example.org or 240-313-3357.
+How to enroll: To learn more or sign up, contact Amie.Muraski@maryland.gov or 240-313-3246.

 Learn about Safe Sleep:

 - What Does a Safe Sleep Environment Look Like?

 - Safe to Sleep